 This helps me distribute the batter more evenly so the last muffin has just as much batter at the first.
 I hate when you get to the end and realize you don’t have enough batter left.

-They’re done with a toothpick inserted in the center comes out clean.
+Bake your banana muffins at 350F for about 20-22 minutes or until a toothpick inserted in the center comes out clean.
 A few crumbs are ok as long as it’s not wet batter.

 Buying bananas at the grocery store can be tricky because usually the bananas aren’t ripe enough to make banana muffins the same day.